TRIGGER WARNING: SUICIDE AND MENTAL HEALTH

 DON’T LISTEN TO THEM THEY ARE FALSE VOICES MADE UP BY YOUR DEPRESSION.

 Now I am going to tell you some of the things that help me fight depression because I have done loads of therapy and I can tell you things that really worked for me.
 It mostly deals with ways that make you just a little bit better.
 Please don’t rely completely on these things.
 Read number one carefully.

 The best I can tell you is Fake It Until You Make It.
 This means doing it even if you believe it won’t work.
 Eventually it will help.
 Don’t give up if it doesn’t help the first time you do it.
 You have to search your own mind for things that normally make you feel better.

-- Alert your partner or a dear friend to your situation.
+- Alert your partner or a dear friend of your situation.
 You might need help.
 Having someone to support you as you recover is important.
-They can reach out a time you need them.
+They can reach out at a time you need them.

 Once you have done these things then we get to the other things I can suggest.
 It is something I call self help.

 - Pamper yourself.
 My pamper is a nice warm bath with bath salts and nice smelling stuff.
 I find nice smells really can help me feel better I mean everyone has heard of aromatherapy these days.
 Light candles and even read a book.
 The candles are a nice soft light and a book will keep your mind off your negative voices.
 I also wear perfume every day.
 I have two I love.
 One is a Britney Spears one I think it is called ‘Beautiful’ and Este Lauder’s ‘Knowing’.